junkoda/np_vpower/README.md

 1. Koda et al. 2013, *Are peculiar velocity surveys competitive as a cosmological probe?*, in preparation.

-Please reference this paper (when available) if you use this code for scientific works.
+Please reference this paper (when it become available) if you use this code for scientific works.

 ## Licence